 SAME SEX MARRIAGE

 Since the Supreme Court held that Section 3 of the Defense of Marriage Act (DOMA) is unconstitutional, same-sex marriage couples are entitled to federal benefits.
-This means that visa petitions filed on behalf of same-sex marriagea same-sex spouse in the same manner as those filed on behalf of an opposite-sex spouse.
+This means that visa petitions filed on behalf of a same-sex spouse in the same manner as those filed on behalf of an opposite-sex spouse.

 The new federal immigration benefits also confer the right to green card to the foreign spouse’s children, parents, and siblings as well as the siblings’ spouses and minor children in the United States.